 - Have your I-20 signed by an OIE DSO (or request a new I-20 if there has been a substantive change) before traveling out of the U.S. if you plan to return to continue your program at ESU.

-- Obtain a program extension from an OIE DSO prior to the expiration date in #5 of the SEVIS I-20 if you will not complete your program by that date.
+- Obtain a program extension from an OIE DSO prior to the expiration date of the SEVIS I-20 if you will not complete your program by that date.
+An email from your academic advisor will be needed.

 - During post-completion optional practical training, report any change of name or address or early termination of employment (if other employment will not be sought) within 10 days of the occurrence to an OIE DSO .